shmink/pop-launcher-dictionary/README.md

-# A Dictionary for the Pop!_OS launcher
+# A Dictionary for the Pop!_OS launcher - Work in process

 This brings together several resources that create an easy-to-use dictionary experience similar to Mac OS X. You can open the Pop Launcher and type "define XYZ" to show the definition of XYZ in multiple dictionaries.